-All investments will be made through either DCTA's banking services bank or a primary dealer.
+All investments will be made through either DCTA's banking services bank or an approved broker/a primary dealer.
 DCTA will review the list of authorized broker/dealers annually.
 A list of at least three broker/dealers will be maintained in order to assure competitive bidding.